Sports on TV for October 8-9 - WTOP News

 |5 p.m.

-CNBC — The Thoroughbred Club Stakes: From Caulfield Racecourse, Caulfield East, Australia
+CNBC — Breeders’ Cup Challenge Series: The Thoroughbred Club Stakes, Caulfield Racecourse, Keeneland Race Course, Lexington, Ky.

 |MLB BASEBALL